-- Future redevelopment should provide a diverse mix of uses including apartments, retail, and public park. - A substantial portion of housing should be affordable to household incomes 80% -120% of the area median income. - Structured parking should be integrated into any future redevelopment to replace the existing surface parking and serve both the immediate development and the broader neighborhood. - A grocery store should continue to anchor any future redevelopment. - Wide shaded sidewalks or shared use path, at least 8ft in width, should be provided along Bay Ridge Road, Georgetown Road, and Edgewood Road frontages. - A small transit hub should be integrated with any redevelopment to include new connections with Annapolis Transit and regional commuter services. - Include high performing environmental features to ensure a substantial improvement in the environmental quality of the surrounding area.
+- Future redevelopment should provide a diverse mix of uses including apartments, retail, and public park. - A substantial portion of housing should be affordable to household incomes 80%-120% of the area median income. - Structured parking should be integrated into any future redevelopment to replace the existing surface parking and serve both the immediate development and the broader neighborhood. - A grocery store should continue to anchor any future redevelopment. - Wide shaded sidewalks or shared use path, at least 8ft in width, should be provided along Bay Ridge Road, Georgetown Road, and Edgewood Road frontages. - A small transit hub should be integrated with any redevelopment to include new connections with Annapolis Transit and regional commuter services.

-FIGURE 4-23: A CONCEPT VISION OF THE WEST ANNAPOLIS SHOPPING CENTER FROM THE WEST ANNAPOLIS MASTER PLAN (2021) WHICH SHOWS THE POTENTIAL FOR MORE EFFICIENT USE OF THE SITE WHERE UNDER UTILIZED PARKING EXISTS TODAY.
-THOUGH NOT A REAL PROJECT, THE CONCEPT SHOWS HOW ADDITIONAL RETAIL SPACE, HOUSING, PARK SPACE, AND GARAGE PARKING COULD BE INTEGRATED.
+FIGURE 4-23: A CONCEPT VISION OF THE WEST ANNAPOLIS SHOPPING CENTER FROM THE WEST

+ANNAPOLIS MASTER PLAN (2021) WHICH SHOWS THE POTENTIAL FOR MORE EFFICIENT USE OF THE SITE

+WHERE UNDER UTILIZED PARKING EXISTS TODAY.
+THOUGH NOT A REAL PROJECT, THE CONCEPT SHOWS

+HOW ADDITIONAL RETAIL SPACE HOLISING PARK SPACE, AND GARAGE PARKING COLUDER INTEGRATED.